firefly-oss/lib-common-web/README.md

     port: 6379
 ```

-> **Note**: The Redis dependency (`spring-boot-starter-data-redis-reactive`) is optional.
-If you want to use Redis for idempotency caching (`idempotency.cache.redis.enabled=true`), you need to include this dependency in your project and make sure Redis is properly configured and accessible.
-If Redis is not configured or the dependency is not included, the library will automatically fall back to using the in-memory cache.
+> **Note**: The Redis dependency (`spring-boot-starter-data-redis-reactive`) is included by default.
+When Redis is properly configured and `idempotency.cache.redis.enabled=true`, the library will use Redis for idempotency caching.
+If Redis is not configured or not accessible, the library will automatically fall back to using the in-memory cache.

 ## Configuration Properties